About the course

 This degree has two components.
 The first year programme comprises two blocks of material taught by academics punctuated by two Industrial Enrichment Programmes, delivered by the CDT's industrial partners.
-There will be a 'light-touch' assessment of each of the academic courses in the first year.
+There is a 'light-touch' assessment of each of the academic courses in the first year.
 These are followed by two ten-week periods of research focused on well-defined company problems, at least one of which will be based at a company.

 You will chose a project aligned with one of the CDT's partner companies for your main research topic, which will be carried out during years two to four.
 These projects will be supervised by Oxford academics and company representatives.
 You will spend around one month each year visiting the company.
-You will write a short dissertation during the first half of your second year which will be assessed to determine whether you can continue on the course.
+You will write a short dissertation during your second year which will be assessed to determine whether you can continue on the course.

 The CDT's partner companies span many sectors and are interested in exploiting mathematics (including continuum mechanics, discrete methods, numerical techniques and data analytics) to address strategic company challenges.
 You will be actively engaged with the CDT's company partners through courses, events, mini-projects and research projects.

 You will gain (i) fluency in a wide range of advanced mathematical techniques, (ii) a breadth of modelling experience, and (iii) a set of team-working and communication skills much greater than through traditional doctoral studies.

 This is a new course.
-The department anticipate that students will go on to work in industry or in academia.
+Alumni will be ideally placed to pursue careers either in industry or academia.
 There will be industry-led careers events for all CDT students near the end of the course.